cbosoft/rheometer/README.md

 }
 ```

-To get access to the accessor functions for the run data (get_speed(rd) etc),
+To use the getter/setter functions for the run data, the shared object needs to
-the shared object needs to link with the run.o object.
-To facilitate this, its
+link with the `run.o` object.
+To facilitate this, its easiest to put your custom
-easiest to put your custom modules in the same folder as the default ons.
-Put
+modules in the same folder as the default ons.
+Put your new module source file
-your new module source file in the `src/control/controllers/` directory and build
+in the `src/control/controllers/` directory and build with:
-with:

 ```bash
 make modules
 ```

-Then you can create a controlscheme JSON in the `data/` directory to make use of
+Then you can create a control scheme JSON in the `data/` directory to make use of
 your new controller!

-# Setter modules
+## Setter modules

 Similar to control modules, you can write a custom setter to recalculate the
 setpoint for the controller over the course of the experiment.
 The format is